- Academic Fees Structure

 Degree requirements for all students must be completed before the appropriate dates for eligibility to convocate.
 Transcripts will not be issued if students have not paid in full, university housing dues, library fines, bookstore debts, or health service charges, etc. (see Outstanding Fees and Other University Obligations, below).
 At the time of convocation such students will be allowed to participate in the ceremony and have their names appear on the convocation program.
 However, they will not receive their Diploma until all outstanding fees have been paid.

 Refund of fees, if any, will be determined by the date of receipt of a written notice of withdrawal from a session, in to the Registrar's Office and Student Experience (ROSE), Registration Advisors.
 There is a minimum charge for withdrawals on or after the published date for the first day of classes in the Fall and Winter Sessions.
-In the 2020-21 academic year, the minimum charge was $294.00 (for the 2021 Summer Session, the minimum charge was $302.00).
+In the 2022-23 academic year, the minimum charge was $311.00 (for the 2023 Summer Session, the minimum charge was $320.00).

 Note the tuition deposit ($300) for newly admitted students to the Master of Teaching and MA-Child Study and Education programs is non-refundable.

 The following academic sanctions will be imposed on students who have outstanding financial obligations to OISE and the university (including fees, residence charges, library fines, loans, bookstore debts, health service accounts and unreturned or damaged instruments, materials, and equipment):